Updated April 2026 18 min read

 Home insurance

-Until the BSI product standard is published, insurers may not cover uncertified plug-in solar systems.
+Until the Interim Product Specification is published, insurers may not cover uncertified plug-in solar systems.
 Once UK-approved kits arrive, certified systems should be coverable under standard insurance - but you must tell your insurer.
 Failure to disclose could invalidate a claim.

 Planning permission